0x48piraj/aos/README.md

 ### Rendering pipeline

 All petals are rendered in real time using Processing (`p5.js`) in a `P2D` context, allowing smooth interactive control.
-Users can upload songs, tweak rotation axes (X/Y/Z) and speeds, control shrink rates, stroke weights, and even pause or resume playback mid-visualization.
+Users can upload songs, tweak rotation axes (X/Y/Z) and speeds, control shrink rates, stroke weights and even pause or resume playback mid-visualization.

-Export options include robust gallery snapshots, high-res PNG frames, and auto-generated posters with embedded metadata turning **every song into a collectible rose**.
+Export options include robust gallery snapshots, high-res PNG frames and auto-generated posters with embedded metadata turning **every song into a collectible rose**.

 ## TL;DR: A System of Systems

-**Aroma of the Songs** is a delicate ecosystem where sound is heard through FFT, felt through energy memory, shaped by splines, colored by emotion, and rendered in real-time.
+**Aroma of the Songs** is a delicate ecosystem where sound is heard through FFT, felt through energy memory, shaped by splines, colored by emotion and rendered in real-time.

 # Contributing